hiddentao/squel/README.md

     <script type="text/javascript" src="https://github.com/hiddentao/squel/raw/master/squel.min.js"></script>

+**NOTE: It is recommended that you do NOT create queries browser-side to run on the server as this massively increases your exposure to [SQL Injection](http://en.wikipedia.org/wiki/SQL_injection) attacks.**

 ## Examples

 Before running the examples ensure you have `squel` installed and enabled at the top of your script: